vishnu-pillai-cs/org-learning-tracker/README.md

 - 📊 View personal learning statistics and progress
 - 🏷️ Tag and categorize learnings
 - 📈 Track learning hours and trends
+- 💡 AI-powered learning suggestions based on your history

 ### For Managers
 - 👥 View team learning statistics